 All the SQP25 tool does is reverse the process, so that it starts where it should – with a quantified, project-specific risk analysis.

 Yes, if you are used to arbitrarily guessing at what the weights should be for tenders (or recycling them from the last RFT), this is going to restrict your powers.
 And if, by using those legacy methods, you’ve on occasion found yourself manipulating your scoring later so you get the answer that gut feel tells you should be right, you’ll be uncomfortable that the up-front analysis required to use SQP25 will give you less freedom to relitigate your scoring.

-But if you’re dedicated to undertaking robust analysis in developing your procurement tools, and not retrospectively changing your scoring somehow when the answer isn’t what you expect, then you’ll welcome the clarity and the logic within the SQP25 process.
+But if you’re dedicated to undertaking robust analysis in developing your procurement tools, and not retrospectively changing your scoring somehow when the answer isn’t what you expect or hope, then you’ll welcome the clarity and the logic within the SQP25 process.